pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

 This section describes how to generate a front-end plug-in:

-1. Generate a front-end plug-in by running:
+1. Generate a front-end plug-in by running the following command, replacing `PACKAGE-NAMESPACE` with your namespace (for example, `@mycompany`):

    ```console
    yarn backstage-cli new --select plugin --option id=tech-insights-wrapper --scope PACKAGE-NAMESPACE --no-private
    ```

-   Where `PACKAGE-NAMESPACE` is the namespace for your package.
-For example, `@mycompany`.

    > **Important** The `yarn install` step of the previous command fails because of a Node version
    > issue.
 This is handled in a later step.